OliveIsAWord/olea/docs/language_reference.md

 foo(required: None, optional: T::Severed)
 foo(required: None, ?optional: Some(T::Tenuous)) # explicitly pass by option, useful for chaining optional parameters
 ```

-- Field access and method calling without a receiver (e.g. `.field` or `.method()`) that implicitly uses the first argument of the function as the receiver.

 - Compile-time evaluation and metaprogramming, including being able to reify types and syntactic elements as values.
 The syntax for structs and functions may radically change.